Personal Trainer Diploma Loading...

 The demand for educated and certified personal trainers has never been greater.
-The Personal Trainer program gives you the hands-on experience and specialized personal trainer knowledge you need to become a certified personal trainer able to sustain a lucrative personal trainer career.
+The Personal Trainer program gives students the hands-on experience and specialized personal trainer knowledge they need to become a certified personal trainer able to sustain a lucrative personal trainer career.

 Students will receive specialized training in one or more certifications, and be given the opportunity to gain valuable experience by completing a supervised practicum in this growing industry.
 The curriculum is rich with courses geared specifically toward preparing students to be very knowledgeable about the fitness industry and very competent in their personal skills.
 Students will not be required to repeat any training for which they have current certification.

 The diploma program incorporates both theory and practical components.
 The theory courses, many of which are university transferable, provide the student with the background information necessary to understand the structure and function of the human body and its adaptations to exercise.
 The practicums provide an opportunity for students to develop the skills required to assess individual physical fitness levels, to formulate and deliver appropriate fitness programs, and to network with businesses in the local fitness community.